rune/rune/docs/docs/playtesting/best-practices.md

 Here's some advice on making your game a great experience for the players!

-### Avoid UI Like Menu Screens, Pause Buttons, High Score Screen, etc. {#avoid-ui-like-menu-screens-pause-buttons-high-score-screen-etc}
+### Avoid UI Like Menu Screens, Pause Buttons, Audio Buttons, etc. {#avoid-ui-like-menu-screens-pause-buttons-high-score-screen-etc}

-Dusk’s UI provides a simple way to pause/play/restart that works for all games so you don’t need a menu screen or a pause button in your game.
-This lets players get into the action of your game, thereby making it faster to start playing and more fun for players.
+Dusk’s UI provides a simple way to play/pause/restart that works for all games so you don’t need a menu screen or a pause button in your game.
+This lets players get into the action of your game, thereby making it faster to start playing and more fun for players!
+Similarly, there's no need for any audio buttons as Dusk has in-app UI for that, making things simpler for players.

 ### Avoid Ads, Branding and Links {#avoid-ads-branding-and-links}